GoogleCloudPlatform/kubernetes-workshops/state/README.md

 * Have a cluster running and a `kubectl` binary configured to talk to that cluster
-* Commands assume that you have a local copy of this git repository, and core-concepts is the current directory.
+* Commands assume that you have a local copy of this git repository, and `state` is the current directory.

 ## Lab